nhogarth86/IntuneDocs/intune/corporate-identifiers-add.md

 [!INCLUDE [azure_portal](./includes/azure_portal.md)]

 As an Intune admin, you can identify devices as corporate-owned to refine management and identification.
 Intune can perform additional management tasks and collect additional information such as the full phone number and an inventory of apps from corporate-owned devices.
-You can also set device restrictions to block enrollment by devices that aren't corporate-owned.
+You can also set enrollment restrictions to block enrollment by devices that aren't corporate-owned.

 At the time of enrollment, Intune automatically assigns corporate-owned status to devices that are: